Grover: Books

 In the children's book The Monster at the End of This Book (1971), Grover goes to great effort to keep the reader from turning the pages of the book, because there is a monster on the final page.
 Grover ties pages down, nails pages to the next one and builds a brick wall to block access; at the end it is discovered that the monster at the end of the book is Grover himself, who is mortified ("Oh, I am so embarrassed...").
 The late 1990s saw a sequel to the book where Grover desperately tries to stop Elmo from reaching the end of the book, eventually directing him to leave the book and enter from the back.
 Therefore, when both of them reach the end, they wind up scaring each other.

 Another popular children's book, Would You like to Play Hide & Seek in This Book with Lovable, Furry Old Grover?, had Grover trying different ways to hide from the reader, eventually getting upset and begging the reader to just say "no" they do not see him, even though he was just crouching down in a corner.

-In 1974, Grover went on a learning expedition in Grover and the Everything in the Whole Wide World Museum.
+In 1974, Grover went on a learning expedition in Grover and the Everything in the Whole Wide World Museum, written by Norman Stiles and Daniel Wilcox, and illustrated by Joe Mathieu.
 He tours rooms such as "The Long Thin Things You Can Write with Room", as well as "The Things That Make So Much Noise You Can't Think Room".
 Grover wanders through "The Things That Are Light Room", returns a rock to "The Things That Are Heavy Room", and just when he wonders whether it is possible to have a museum that holds everything in the whole wide world, he comes upon a door labeled "Everything Else", which opens to take him out into the world.
-As of 1996, Publishers Weekly ranked the book at 79 on their list of best-selling children's paperbacks, and Lou Harry of Indianapolis Business Journal included the book on his list of 12 examples of how muppets have qualified as quality entertainment.
-It was written by Norman Stiles and Daniel Wilcox, and illustrated by Joe Mathieu.
+As of 1996, Publishers Weekly ranked the book at 79 on their list of best-selling children's paperbacks, and Lou Harry of Indianapolis Business Journal included the book on his list of 12 examples of how Muppets have qualified as quality entertainment.

 The Adventures of Grover in Outer Space is a Sesame Street storybook featuring Grover that was published in 1984.
 When Grover Moved to Sesame Street was published in 1985.
 He was also featured in I Want a Hat Like That (1987, reprinted 1999).